 Or Why I am going to start blogging about my children a little less and maybe not at all.

-source When I think of the word “Vulnerable” or “What it means to be vulnerable”, I immediately think Mya Angelou, Brene Brown ( If you haven’t listened to her TEDx talk about the power of vulnerability you need to) and my daughter Olivia.
+enter site When I think of the word “Vulnerable” or “What it means to be vulnerable”, I immediately think Mya Angelou, Brene Brown ( If you haven’t listened to her TEDx talk about the power of vulnerability you need to) and my daughter Olivia.
 Sharing your truth can be extremely scary….I know trust me.
 It is scary to talk about things when you don’t how other people are going to react.
 Speaking of Mental illness, domestic violence, disability, drugs etc.

 There are a few topics that hit close to home for me – body image, depression and estranged families to name a few.
 The time when I was in deep depression and struggled with day to day activities and the one I recently learned about myself or should I say still learning.